 Type II ingredients

-A “type II ingredient” is an ingredient which is present in a quantity which exceeds the lowest relevant concentration cut-off level specified for the hazard classification in the Approved Criteria for Classifying Hazardous Substances [3rd Edition: NOHSC: 1008 (2004)] and is described in the Approved Criteria for Classifying Hazardous Substances as a harmful substance, but which does not meet the criteria for a type I ingredient.
+A type II ingredient is an ingredient which is present in a quantity which exceeds the lowest relevant concentration cut-off level specified for the hazard classification in the Approved Criteria for Classifying Hazardous Substances [3rd Edition: NOHSC: 1008 (2004)] and is described in the Approved Criteria for Classifying Hazardous Substances as a harmful substance, but which does not meet the criteria for a type I ingredient.

 Type III ingredients

-A “type III ingredient” is an ingredient which does not meet the criteria for either a type I ingredient or a type II ingredient.
+A type III ingredient is an ingredient which does not meet the criteria for either a type I ingredient or a type II ingredient.

 [Schedule 5.1 amended in Gazette 7 Jan 2005 p.
 77.]